AdamW19/LaunchBot/README.md

 - LaunchBot is written in Python 3 with [discord.py](https://discordpy.readthedocs.io/en/latest/) and SQLite.
-- Player power levels uses [Trueskill™](http://research.microsoft.com/en-us/projects/trueskill/).
+- Player power levels uses Microsoft's [Trueskill™](http://research.microsoft.com/en-us/projects/trueskill/) system.
-Trueskill™ is a registered trademark of the Microsoft Corporation.
-All rights reserved.

 - We would like to thank [splatoon2.ink](https://splatoon2.ink/) for the rotation API.
-- A majority of the rotation commands, the help commands, and the error parsing comes from [ktraw2's Splatbot](https://github.com/ktraw2/SplatBot).
+- A majority of the rotation commands, the help commands, and the error parsing comes from [ktraw2's SplatBot](https://github.com/ktraw2/SplatBot).

 - All other libraries used to make LaunchBot can be found in the given `requirements.txt`.

 # License
-This repo is licensed under the GNU General Public License v3.0.
+The code in this repository is licensed under the GNU General Public License v3.0.
 Please visit [the license](LICENSE) for more information.
+Note that Microsoft's
+Trueskill™ player ranking system is only licensed for personal and non-commercial use; if you are planning to use this bot for commercial purposes, you will need to change the player ranking system.
+Trueskill™ is a registered trademark of the Microsoft Corporation.
+All rights reserved.